harnettlab/embroidery/README.md

 embroidery
 ==========

 MATLAB m-files for viewing and writing .exp embroidery machine files.
+Nov 2015 update: viewing .pes files is now possible using pesdecode2.m

+And expalignjump.m will rotate and translate your x-y data to a pair of alignment marks, then write an .exp file.
+It will also make a centered 9x9cmbox in a 2nd color so the machine won't force your aligned data to the center.
+These .exp files were translated to .pes format using the StitchBuddy iPad app and worked on a Brother machine.
+Test data for expalignjump is available in stitchXY.mat, which contains stitchxdata and stitchydata. expalignjump(stitchxdata,stitchydata,[-30 0 30 0]) will create a file aligned with marks at (-30,0) and (30,0) mm.

-With this you can generate a plot within MATLAB, then output it to be stitched.
+With expwrite.m you can generate a plot within MATLAB, then output it to be stitched.
-Tested on a borrowed Bernina embroidery machine.
+The exp files it produced ran on a borrowed Bernina embroidery machine.
 The first stitch is at position 0,0.
 The first stitch tends to unravel--further work is needed here (Or just stitch back and forth with the machine before starting the embroidery pattern)